 - Asya played this trope straight for the most part.
 However, since she was popular among Amazon Chasers before ever starting pro wrestling, she wore skimpy outfits and used moves that emphasized her legs, making her a sort of pandering-to-the-base Amazonian Beauty as well.

 - Jazz, during her WWF/E run.
 In her ECW run she had a One of the Boys gimmick and was pushed as a face, her attractiveness was never so much as discussed.
-This was most likely due to how she would probably have beaten the crap out of anyone who said she wasn't attractive.
+This was most likely due to how she would probably have beaten the crap out of anyone who said she wasn't attractive (though Tommy Dreamer got away with it).
 She did participate in the WWE Divas photo shoots, but was never the star attraction.

 - This happens a good deal in opera, particularly with Heldensopran parts, due to the necessity of finding women with sufficient lung power to outsing a 100-piece orchestra without amplification.
 This is also sometimes done deliberately for comedy effect, as in the part of the Fairy Queen in Gilbert and Sullivan's Iolanthe.
 Other common examples include: